mira-space/Miradata/README.md

 ### Download

-To download the videos and split the videos into clips, you can use the following scripts:
+To download the videos and split them into clips, start by downloading the meta files from [Google Drive](https://drive.google.com/drive/folders/1U9x6VeasgjxSuuKcCgY6K8CVy9EKEt80?usp=sharing) or [HuggingFace Dataset](https://huggingface.co/datasets/TencentARC/MiraData).
+Once you have the meta files, you can use the following scripts to download the video samples:

 ```
 python download_data.py --meta_csv {meta file} --download_start_id {the start of download id} --download_end_id {the end of download id} --raw_video_save_dir {the path of saving raw videos} --clip_video_save_dir {the path of saving cutted video}